-The crucial role of land-atmosphere feedbacks on climate has been longrecognized in the climate modeling community.
-Nevertheless, large uncertainties in the representation of surface processes continue to lead to poor understanding of landatmosphere interactions.
-More recent, evidently significant improvements of land surface processes have arisen.
+The crucial role of land-atmosphere feedbacks on climate has long been recognized in the climate modeling community.
+Nevertheless, large uncertainties in the representation of surface processes continue to lead to poor understanding of land-atmosphere interactions.
+More recent, significant improvements of land surface process modeling have been made.
 These improvements are related to development of more sophisticated land surface models that, combined with available observations of soil characteristics, provide an increasingly reliable global picture of soil variables, including one generated by the Global Land Data Assimilation System (Rodell et al. 2004).